Arrunraaj/PV-panel-tilt-angle-orientation-optimization/README.md

 ## Limitations

-- Isotropic sky only; Perez or Hay–Davies would model diffuse irradiance more accurately
+- Isotropic sky only
 - Fixed-tilt systems only, no single- or dual-axis tracking
-- Irradiance is not converted to electrical yield (no module efficiency, temperature derating, soiling, shading or inverter losses)
+- Irradiance is not converted to electrical yield (no module efficiency,shading or inverter losses)
 - Fixed ground albedo and a constant bifacial view factor, so row spacing and mounting height are not represented

-## License

-MIT